tarikh03/K2View-Academy/articles/TDM/tdm_configuration/01_tdm_installation.md

   AUTH <password>
   ```

 - The IP address and the Redis password must also be populated in the Redis interface in Fabric project.

-## Update the TDM APIDOC
+## Update the TDM APIDOC (Optional)

-The TDM APIDOC html file is located under **$K2_HOME/webserver/static/TDM/apidoc** directory of the Fabric node where the TDM is installed.
+The TDM APIDOC html file is located on the TDM node under **$K2_HOME/webserver/static/TDM/apidoc** directory.

 The TDM APIDOC describes all the Web-Services in the Fabric project including the TDM Web-Services imported from the TDM Library.

-Do the following steps to update the TDM APIDOC:
+Following steps should be following if a new APIDOC should be generated to include project custom APIs:

 1. Import from the updated TDM library the following objects:

    - TDM_APIDOC_JSON interface (local file interface)- this interface contains the location of the TDM APIDOC Json file.
    - buildTdmApiJSON Broadway flow.

 2. Edit the **TDM_APIDOC_JSON** interface or define the TDM_APIDOC directory under C:\k2view\ local directory.

 3. Deploy Fabric project's Web-Services to the local debug server.